Online memorial: History

 A few individual online memorials started appearing on the Internet in the late 1990s.
 Many were websites created in response to the death of a person who was in the public eye, rather than for general members of the public.
 Popular memorial sites include one example of this is the collective memorial website Find a Grave, which at that time was focused on publishing memorial information about famous people.
 Also during the 1990s, newspapers and funeral homes began contributing obituaries to permanent online databases.
 Online cemeteries, the first of which was launched in 1995 as the World Wide Cemetery (cemetery.org), also host online memorials.

-In 1997, Carla Sofka, Professor of Social Work, in her article 'Social support "Internetworks," caskets for sale, and more: Thanatology and the information superhighway', recognized the increasing use of this new form of memorialisation.
+In 1997, Carla Sofka, professor of social work, recognized the increasing use of this new form of memorialisation.
 Online memorials for public events, such as the one created by the National September 11 Memorial and Museum, also began to appear, allowing a collective response to events causing widespread grief.

-In the 2000s, with the development of social media platforms and simplified website creation software, the numbers of individual online memorials has increased rapidly.
+In the 2000s, with the development of social media platforms and simplified website creation software, the numbers of individual online memorials increased rapidly.
 There was another acceleration following the Covid-19 pandemic.